mpmarks/Pico-si4735/README.md

 The Si5351 generates the 32769 Hz clock for the Si4732 (CLK1) as well as the transmit clock (CLK0).
 I'm going to try using CLK2 to calibrate the receiver.

 Status: 1/14/24.
-Reciever works well for 20M FT8 sending the received audio via USB to WSJT-X.
+Receiver works well for 20M FT8 sending the received audio via USB to WSJT-X.
 The FT8 transmit code depends on determining the audio frequency from the incoming USB Audio.
 This code is still in development.
 There are 2 problems currently the derived audio frequency is not correct, and there are short gaps in the transmit stream that may be